xcart/xc5-manual/en/product_classes_and_attributes/managing_attribute_values.md

 To set the default attribute value:

 1. Hover your cursor over the field displaying the attribute value that you want to make the default one.
 For example, we want the option "Monogram this item?.....No" to be available to users by default, so we hover over the attriibute value "No".
-A link titled **<u>Modifiers</u>** is revealed:
+A link titled **Modifiers** is revealed:
     ![]({{site.baseurl}}/attachments/7504859/8719341.png?effects=drop-shadow)
-2. Click on the <u>**Modifiers**</u> link.
+2. Click on the **Modifiers** link.
 This displays a popup panel:
     ![]({{site.baseurl}}/attachments/7504859/8719342.png?effects=drop-shadow)
 3. Select the _Default option_ check box:
     ![]({{site.baseurl}}/attachments/7504859/8719343.png?effects=drop-shadow)